ragmats/projects/index.markdown

 - A main page that gives the user their "oopsie" chance as a percentage based on method inputs and researched data.
 - Responsive design using CSS media queries.
-- Complex algorithms for determining oopsie chance based on date, time, and user inputs.
+- Algorithms that determine an oopsie chance based on date, time, and user inputs.
 - A "permanent" session for a persistent user experience.
 - Time zone localization.
 - A calendar view that displays the current, last, and next week of oopsie chances.